pradeephubgit/questdb.io/docs/concept/geohashes.md

 17/01/2022 01:02:21,46swgj10
 ```

-Just like InfluxDB line protocol, CSV import does not support geohash literals,
+Just like InfluxDB line protocol, CSV import supports geohash strings only, so
-only strings, so, the same restriction apply.
+the same restrictions apply.

 ## Postgres